BREMONT IS AN AWARD-WINNING BRITISH COMPANY PRODUCING BEAUTIFULLY ENGINEERED CHRONOMETERS AT OUR HEADQUARTERS IN HENLEY ON THAMES, ENGLAND.

 Time began for Bremont in 2002, when we embarked on a journey to make beautifully crafted pilot’s watches of exceptional quality.
 Inspired by a love of flying historic aircraft, of watches and all things mechanical, our timepieces had to be tested beyond the normal call of duty.
-The watches in our core range are all COSC-certified and we are one of the few companies offering a 3-year warranty on every product.
-Immensely precise, reliable and durable, Bremont watches are hand built in limited numbers.
+The business has made a considerable investment into its in-house manufacturing over the years and in 2021 moved into its state-of-the-art “Manufacturing & Technology Centre”.
+All watches in our core range are either COSC or ISO chronometer rated and all our watches are built with considerable care here in the UK.
+Our watches are immensely precise, reliable and durable, Bremont watches are hand built in limited numbers.

 Nick and Giles English, Bremont Co-Founders

 In the late 1990s, brand founders and brothers Nick & Giles English were flying across France in their 1930's biplane.
 The weather was closing in.
 A rough-running engine forced them to make an emergency landing.
 Keen to avoid the French authorities, the brothers were more than happy to accept the gracious help of the farmer whose field they had landed in.
 They stayed in his home, the aircraft took cover in the barn.
 It transpired their host had flown aircraft during the war, as well as being a gifted engineer.
 Half-restored wall clocks lay everywhere, together with numerous engine parts.
 The farmer still even wore his own father's wristwatch.
 The brothers promised that his warm hospitality would never be forgotten.
 His name was Antoine Bremont.